TheOld/legacy-term/README.md

 After that, you can change the theme to any other, but 3rd party ones will lack integration, of course.

 ### Optional but highly recommended
-The workbench font has been changed to a more suitable one (as in more fitting with the CRT aesthetic), namelly the `IBM VGA 8x16`.
-It is freely available and you can download and install it from [here](https://int10h.org/oldschool-pc-fonts/fontlist/font?ibm_vga_8x16) (make sure you install the `Plus` version of that font).
-If you don't want or can't install that font, the extension will fallback first to `OCR-A`, which you can download [here](https://github.com/TheOld/legacy-term/raw/master/fonts/ocr-a.zip), otherwise it'll fallback to `Consolas` and `Courier New`, in that order.
+The workbench font has been changed to a more suitable one (as in more fitting with the CRT aesthetic), namelly  `OCR-A`, which you can download [here](https://github.com/TheOld/legacy-term/raw/master/fonts/ocr-a.zip), otherwise it'll fallback to `Consolas` and `Courier New`, in that order.
 Not that any of this matter though.

 ## Uninstall
 1. Run VSCode as admin `!important`